nootfly/noot.github.io/_posts/2015-07-20-iOS-9-NSUserActivity-Search.md

 iOS 9 introduces NSUserActivity Search.
 The API is very easy, but there are some tricks.
 The following solutions are tested on iOS 9 beta 3.

-- On iOS 9 beta 3, NSUserActivity search only works on a real device.
-Update: On iOS 9 beta 4, NSUserActivity search can work on a simulator.
+- On iOS 9 beta 3, NSUserActivity search only works on a real device. **Update**: On iOS 9 beta 4, NSUserActivity search can work on a simulator.

 - Need to set NSUserActivity to current activity's userActivity property.
 Otherwise the search result would not show.
 Reference: [StackOverflow](http://stackoverflow.com/questions/30836398/make-app-activities-and-states-searchable-by-using-nsuseractivity)